rmoff/rmoff-blog/content/post/raycast.md

 ## Emojis

 Who doesn't like a good emoji?
-The emoji plugin in Raycast is just much smarter than the [Alfred workflow which I was using before](https://github.com/mr-pennyworth/alfred-fastest-emoji#fastest-emoji-search-famos) and feels clunky in comparison.
+The emoji plugin in Raycast is just much smarter and less clunky than the [Alfred workflow which I was using before](https://github.com/mr-pennyworth/alfred-fastest-emoji#fastest-emoji-search-famos).
 ![](/images/2023/03/CleanShot%202023-02-13%20at%2011.29.45.png)

 ## Alfred was first, now Raycast's coming for you too…